Bertrand-mg/InteractiveGallery/README.md

 ## usage

-1. To run the Interactive photo Gallery open the index.html found in the extracted folder in a browser
+1. To run the Interactive photo Gallery open the index.html in a browser found in the extracted folder PhotoGallery

 2. To run the scripts, navigate to the directory where the scripts are located.
 In the path type cmd.
    It will open a cmd windows then type following syntax in the CLI: